If you need advice on a criminal case, contact:

 In Ireland, there are two types of court cases – civil actions and criminal prosecutions.

 Criminal prosecutions on the other hand, are taken by the State, usually through the Director of Public Prosecutions.
-They generally deal with things considered wrong or illegal, such as murder, assault, theft and road traffic offences.
+They generally deal with unlawful actions, such as murder, assault, theft and road traffic offences.
 The aim of the criminal law is to punish, usually through a jail sentence or a fine.

-If you have any further query in this area, you can talk to us in the strictest confidence.
+If you have any query, contact us in confidence.